cblanquera/mintpress/README.md

 ## API

-The marketplace is the main contract that implements all the extensions.
-Feel free to make your own version and use less or attach other ERC721 extensions to it.
 The following covers the methods defined in this contract.

 ### Deploy to Blockchain